-The Electronic Text Composition Project's Poetry Engine is a suite of software components that allow a user to generate aesthetic texts.
+An installation featuring a suite of software components that allows users to generate aesthetic texts

 Drawing word associations from its language database, the Engine's grammar uses a probability-based approach to constructing syntactic constituents, which it aggregates into utterances, which it in turn aggregates into compositions divorced from any underlying message, assume their status as poems only as they are read.
 The process of textual construction is firmly situated within the reader, not the software.
 Over the last year a dozen poems composed with the Poetry Engine's aid and submitted under the pen name Erica T. Carter have been accepted for publication in a number of little magazines and literary journals.
 As evidence of the project's success (or perhaps indicative of its failure), one editor accepted a poem with the comment, "I found your works intriguing, but have to admit I couldn't wrest the meaning from them."